Compitalia – Late December or Early January

 Festival of the New Sun – December 25

-Originally not an official festival, but celebrated by adherents to Mithraism
+Originally not an official festival, but celebrated by adherents to

-as the birth of the new sun.
-The Emperor Aurelian was devoted to a single sun god
+Mithraism as the birth of the new sun.
+The Emperor Aurelian was devoted

-and during his reign it became a public festival complete with chariot-racing in the Circus.
+to a single sun god and during his reign this became a public festival

-He erected a temple to Sol Invictus in AD 274.
+Invictus in AD 274.

 Bibliography